Dr-Sauce/GlassCeiling/README.md

 # GlassCeiling
-A tool for smoother experience on Glassdoor
+A tool for a smoother experience on Glassdoor

+- Removes login popup.
+- Shows full text in `Reviews` and `Interview` without login.